circleupx/circleupx.github.io/content/post/2022/use-static-ip-in-wsl/index.md

 ![Create Virtual Switch](/post/2022/use-static-ip-in-wsl/create-virtual-switch-manager-window.png)

-On the next screen, you will need to provide a name for the switch, and some notes if you like, the External Network has been chosen, I would leave it alone, just make sure that the checkbox "Allow management operating system to share this network adapter" is checked, then click on the "Apply" button.
+On the next screen, you will need to provide a name for the switch, the name is important as we will use it later on.
+The External Network has been chosen, I would leave it alone, just make sure that the checkbox "Allow management operating system to share this network adapter" is checked, then click on the "Apply" button.

 ![Switch Properties](/post/2022/use-static-ip-in-wsl/switch-properties.png)

 A new window will appear giving a warning about the network being disrupted due to this change.
 Click "Yes" to continue.

-The Switch will be created, then click OK.
+After the Switch has been created, click the OK button.

 Congratulations, you have successfully configured your Hyper-V switch.
 You can confirm by going to the networks view, there should be a new adapter listed called Network Bridge as seen in the image below.